searke/searke.github.com/_posts/2014-01-11-unicodeArt.md

         Rescale[#, {Min@#, Max@#}]&@
         ParallelMap[lightness, ids]

-Then we make a function that takes a darkness specification from 0 to 1 and returns the unicode character index of an appropiate character.
+Then we make a function that takes a darkness specification from 0 to 1 and returns the unicode character index of an appropriate character.
 There are more efficient ways of doing this of course and it doesn't need to be very precise to have the wanted effect:

     intensityToCharacter =
         First @*